 headshop manager

+As many gigs as I have worked, there’s a comparable number of gigs I’ve been rejected from.
 One of the gigs I was turned down from was ‘nude model’ for a fine arts class.
-Fortunately, I made some disparaging remarks about the interviewer’s home state of Nebraska that cost me that gig. .
+Fortunately, I made some disparaging remarks about the interviewer’s home state of Nebraska that cost me that gig.

-The self-righteous smugness I felt when all of the cops and employees who expelled me saw me holding that sign was rich.
-I started as a sign holder and by the time I was sixteen, I was working inside.
+The self-righteousness I felt when all of the cops and employees who expelled me saw me holding a headshop sign was rich.
+I started as a sign holder and by the time I was sixteen, I was working retail inside.
 When I turned seventeen I had a key to the store and was promoted to store manager.
 The headshop was across the street from a cemetery in the same shopping plaza as the adult fun store and the Florida ski store.

-The adult fun store was run by a cockroach of a human being named Frank.
-Frank’s claim to fame was he fucked Wednesday Addams back in the day.
+The adult fun store was run by a cockroach of a human being named Frank. claim to fame was he fucked Wednesday Addams back in the day.
 Frank had a thing for trannies, and due to business being so slow, he would often be caught watching porn.
 He would bring his dog to work with him, and he had a very sweet old lady who would help him out part time.
 What that woman was doing working for Frank, God only knows.
 Frank did not deserve to have such a nice person as an employee- but who am I to judge?
 I played many a prank on Frank throughout my tenure at the headshop.
 My favorite prank was when I walked by the store and he was watching porn, I’d pound on the window.
-I loved scaring the guy.
 When the sweet old lady quit, another mean old pit bull of a woman took her place as Frank’s gal Friday.
-The one time I scared frank, this lady came out of the store chasing me down the plaza and threatening to call the police.
+The last time I scared frank, the pit bull woman bolted out of the store and chased me down the plaza threatening to call the police.
 I never scared Frank again.

 Reminiscing on this job is a large can of worms for me.
-This was during the peak years of drug use.
+This was during the peak years of my substance use.
 My drug use has tapered off over the years, I don’t do drugs anymore.
-However during this time: I still owned a gas mask bong, my hair was down to my ass, I was taking psychedelics, pills, everything.
+However during this time: I still owned a gas mask bong, my hair was down to my ass, and I was taking psychedelics, pills, everything.

 I thought this stuff was cool.